attivio/sdk/attivio_module_sdk.md

 ## Using your new module

-Modules can be added to your Attivio installation (in which case the _must_ be installed on every Attivio host) or added to projects which wish to use them.
+Modules can be added to your Attivio installation (in which case they _must_ be installed on every Attivio host) or added to projects which wish to use them.
 To create a project with your new module without installing it, supply the jar to the createproject command as if it were a module name:

     createproject -n project-name -m module-dir/target/module-name-1.0-SNAPSHOT.jar